autoplot/documentation/javadoc/org/das2/jythoncompletion/CompletionContext.md

-# org.das2.jythoncompletion.CompletionContextCompletionContext describes a place in code where completion was triggered,
+# org.das2.jythoncompletion.CompletionContext

- containing the type of completion and the context around it.
+CompletionContext describes a place in code where completion was triggered, containing the type of completion and the context around it.

-CompletionContext( String contextType, String contextString, String completable )
+# CompletionContext( String contextType, String contextString, String completable )

 ***